rauc/rauc/docs/integration.rst

   bootname=system1

-For writing the bootchoosers state variables from userspace, RAUC uses the tool *barebox-state* form the
+For writing the bootchooser's state variables from userspace, RAUC uses the tool *barebox-state* from the
 `dt-utils <https://git.pengutronix.de/cgit/tools/dt-utils/>`_ repository.

 .. note:: RAUC requires dt-utils version v2017.03 or later!